Q: What does GR stand for?

 Q: Do 24/Seven LockSafe mats pose a tripping hazard?

-A: 24/Seven LockSafe mats are available with 3" edging in yellow and black.
+A: 24/Seven LockSafe mats have a patented positive interlocking system, so they won't come apart.
+Plus!
+3" ramp edging, available in yellow and black.
 The ramps allow for a smooth transition on and off the mat and do not pose a tripping hazard.

 Q: Do your rubber mats smell?

-A: Yes!
-Unfortunately, that rubbery smell is a feature of any rubber product.
+A: A rubbery smell is inherent of any rubber product.
 The mat should lose that smell over time.
 If you are planning to install rubber mats or flooring in any enclosed space, please remember that this can slow the dissipation of a strong rubber scent.